 Whether or not to apply Early Decision is an important choice, one that should be made after careful consideration of many schools and hopefully a visit to our campus.
 The choice to apply Early Decision should be one driven by a true passion for Columbia and a certainty that should you be admitted, you would attend.
 We hope you resist external pressures to apply early, and instead make an educated and informed choice that applying early is right for you.

 If admitted, you must withdraw all other applications and accept our offer of admission.
 Only students who, after consultation with the Office of Financial Aid, cite financial reasons for not attending will be released from the Early Decision agreement.

-- If you are admitted under the Early Decision program, you are obligated to accept Columbia's offer of admission.
-Once you accept Columbia’s offer of admission, you may file no further college applications and must withdraw any other applications that have already been submitted.
-Only students who (after consultation with the Financial Aid Office) cite financial reasons for not attending will be released from the Early Decision agreement.
+1. If you are admitted under the Early Decision program, you are obligated to accept Columbia's offer of admission.
+You may file no further college applications and must withdraw any other applications that have already been submitted.

-According to the National Association for College Admissions Counseling guidelines, "while pursuing admission under an Early Decision plan, students may apply to other institutions, but may have only one Early Decision application pending at any time."
+According to the National Association for College Admission Counseling guidelines, "while pursuing admission under an Early Decision plan, students may apply to other institutions, but may have only one Early Decision application pending at any time."
 While Columbia does not necessarily encourage the filing of both Early Decision (binding) and Early Action (non-binding) applications, we do not prohibit candidates from doing so.
 However, candidates should be aware that Columbia's Early Decision program is a binding agreement and a candidate will be expected to enroll, regardless of any pending applications (early or otherwise).

 If you are offered admission under the Early Decision plan, we expect that you will maintain a rigorous course load and a strong academic performance for the remainder of your senior year.
-Any non-elective course changes to take place after admission must be discussed and approved in advance by the Office of Undergraduate Admissions.
+Any non-elective course changes to take place after admission must be approved in advance by the Office of Undergraduate Admissions.
 You must submit the Mid-Year School Report and eventually a final transcript.
-Your academic performance will be monitored and evaluated through the end of the senior year.
+Your academic performance will be monitored and evaluated through the end of your senior year.

-- If you are denied under the Early Decision plan, you must consider carefully your other college options.
+3. If you are denied under the Early Decision plan, you must consider carefully your other college options.
 You may not apply to Columbia (Columbia College, Columbia Engineering or the School of General Studies) again for that year.